 If you’re looking for cheap and easy things to do in London with the kids at Christmas, then why not check out central London’s illuminations?
-The Christmas light displays in London are truly one of a kind - and even if you’ve missed the lights switch on, you can still pay a visit throughout the winter months to marvel at over 1700 installations.
+The Christmas lights displays in London are truly one of a kind - and even if you’ve missed the lights switch on, you can still pay a visit throughout the winter months to marvel at over 1700 installations.

 Regent Street and Oxford Street have some of the most impressive displays – simply catch a train to London Waterloo then hop on the Bakerloo line to Oxford Circus to embark on this dazzling experience.